light-and-ray/sd-webui-readme-browser/README.md

 1. Local anchors
 1. External links and media work as usual, and requires the Internet connection, of course

-You can adjust few settings:
+You can adjust few settings.
+Defaults are in the screenshot:

 ![](/img/img2.jpg)